 Horses: The horses for the Patagonian sections are local Criollo and Criollo cross horses, they are good natured and a sensible, responsive and enjoyable ride.
 Saddles are Argentine style with a comfortable sheepskin on top.
 The horses are ridden western style and are used to neck reining.
 At El Boqueron the horses are Thoroughbred and Thoroughbred cross, and as well as Argentine tack, polo saddles are available.

 Pace and experience required: To take part in these rides you should have a reasonable amount of experience and a good level of general fitness.
 You should be comfortable and in control at a walk, trot and canter, and used to riding in open and varied country.
 Experienced riders will have fun, well paced riding over interesting terrain.
+You need a good head for heights on some routes!
 The horses include sensible, steady schoolmasters so less experienced riders who are fit and adventurous can also participate.
 The pace is varied with some canters most days.
 Stick and ball polo and cross country jumping is an option at El Boqueron.

 Accommodation on the ride varies.
-In Patagonia 4 nights are at a comfortable 'base camp' with walk in safari tents and en-suite bathrooms, 2 nights are in more simple 'fly camps' and one night in a converted barn.
+During a 5, 6 or 7 night Patagonia adventure, 4 nights are at a comfortable 'base camp' with walk in safari tents and en-suite bathrooms, 1 or 2 nights are in more simple 'fly camps' and one night in a converted barn.
 When at El Boqueron accommodation is very comfortable and rooms have their own private bathrooms.
 Single accommodation is not generally possible in Patagonia, but is an option at El Boqueron.
 Meals are either prepared for you around the camp fire or cooked by the estancia staff, often 'asados' - barbecues of delicious Argentine beef, washed down with red wine.

 |Day 1||[Morning flight south to the Argentine Lake District].
 On arrival transfer to Lago Faulkner.
 Meet the horses and ride about 2 hours to base camp.
 Dinner at the base camp in the Filo Huahum valley.|